Huxpro/huxblog-boilerplate/README.md

 ## Thanks

-1. This theme is forked from [Huxpro/huxblog-boilerplate](https://github.com/Huxpro/huxblog-boilerplate).
+This theme is forked from [Huxpro/huxblog-boilerplate](https://github.com/Huxpro/huxblog-boilerplate).
 Thanks a lot!
-2. Thanks Jekyll, Bootstrap and Github Pages!
+Thank Jekyll, Bootstrap and Github Pages!